May Lee

 Lee was appointed the LA-based correspondent for CGTN-America in December 2014.
 In early 2020, Lee launched her vodcast (video-podcast) "The May Lee Show", a production of her company, Lotus Media House.
 The show focuses on AAPI people, issues and trends.
 But COVID-19 and the rise of anti-Asian hate motivated Lee to use her platform to speak up about and speak out on Asian xenophobia and the historic reasons behind it.
 Because of her efforts to bring attention to the crisis, Lee labeled herself an "Accidental Activist".
 In July 2020, Forbes recognized Lee as one of "50 Over 50" women making an impact on the world.

-Lee is also an adjunct professor at the USC Annenberg School of Communication and Journalism where she teaches traditional and multimedia journalism for both undergraduate and graduate programs.
-She spearheaded a new course for Annenberg, "Asian American History and Journalism", which debuted Fall of 2021.
-The first of its kind course at Annenberg, Lee was compelled to develop curriculum that addressed the lack of AAPI history in order to build better understanding and awareness.
+Lee was an adjunct professor at the USC Annenberg School for Communication and Journalism where she taught traditional and multimedia journalism for both undergraduate and graduate programs including a new course that debuted Fall of 2021, "Asian American History and Journalism".
+Lee developed the curriculum to address the lack of AAPI history in order to build better understanding and awareness.
+As of 2023, she is an assistant professor at Chapman University's College of Film and Media Arts.

 Lee is author of "May Lee, Live and in Person" and she's working on an academic publication that will be released in 2022.